wentuoc/tp/docs/UserGuide.md

 e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.

 * The command inputs are case-insensitive.
 The meal(s) will be sorted alphabetically by the meal name irrespective of the letter casings in both recipes list and the user's wishlist.
 The ingredient(s) in each meal will also be sorted in the same manner.

+* Whitespaces around parentheses and commas, as well as trailing whitespaces, are ignored, but spaces in meal and ingredient names are preserved.

 ### Viewing help: `help`

-Views the description, respective sample input(s) and sample output(s) of the command function that the user has doubts with.
+This command prints the description, respective sample input(s) and sample output(s) of a command that the user has doubts with.

 Syntax:
 ```